Low-Burden LLM-Based Preference Learning: Personalizing Assistive Robots from Natural Language Feedback for Users with Paralysis: Experimental Validation

 \subsubsection{End-to-End Policy Alignment}

-We evaluated the final generated decision tree policies for subjective user satisfaction and clinical safety. \begin{itemize} \item \textbf{User Validation:} Participants reviewed the robotic policies generated from their own feedback (Fig. \ref{fig:mapping_user}).
-Users overwhelmingly agreed (86.7\% consensus) that the derived parameters were appropriate, reporting a clear understanding of the robot's planned behavior and a high willingness to use the robot under these personalized policies. \item \textbf{Clinical Safety Check:} The same three blinded clinicians reviewed the final mapped policies (Fig. \ref{fig:mapping_clinician}), strongly agreeing (90.0\% consensus) that the behaviors accurately reflected explicit user preferences without posing physical or practical risks.
+We evaluated the final generated decision tree policies for subjective user satisfaction and clinical safety. \begin{itemize} \item \textbf{User Validation:} Participants reviewed the robotic policies generated from their own feedback across 5 evaluation questions (Fig. \ref{fig:mapping_user}).
+The evaluation demonstrated strong consistency in user sentiment, achieving an 86.7\% overall inter-user adjacent agreement (calculated as the mean pairwise agreement within 1 point across all questions).
+Users overwhelmingly agreed that the derived parameters were appropriate, reporting a clear understanding of the robot's planned behavior and a high willingness to use the robot under these personalized policies. \item \textbf{Clinical Safety Check:} The same three blinded clinicians reviewed the final mapped policies across all 10 participant cases (Fig. \ref{fig:mapping_clinician}).
+High clinical alignment was achieved, with a 90.0\% adjacent agreement across the evaluations, strongly confirming that the generated behaviors accurately reflected explicit user preferences without posing physical or practical risks.
 Clinicians noted only that the system lacked dynamic adaptation (e.g., automatically lowering notification frequency over time as the user's comfort builds, without explicit request). \end{itemize}